 What to include in a furnished apartment?

-· Mattress and bed frame: Every furnished rental needs to include a mattress and bed frame.
+Mattress and bed frame: Every furnished rental needs to include a mattress and bed frame.
 Select a comfortable, mid-range mattress in the middle of the “firmness vs. softness” scale.
-This ensures your mattress is comfortable to a majority of potential renters.
+This ensures your mattress is comfortable for a majority of potential renters.

-· Basic bedding package: Your executive rental needs to include at least one basic bedding set.
+Your executive rental needs to include at least one basic bedding set.
 This includes a comforter, sheets, pillows and duvets.
-The bedding set should be comfortable, and match the décor of the rest of the apartment.
+The bedding set should be comfortable and match the décor of the rest of the apartment.

-· Cooking equipment: Pots, pans, bowls, plates and cutlery should all be included at your executive rental.
-Your tenants shouldn’t feel the need to bring or purchase anything other than their own clothing and food while staying at your property.
+Pots, pans, bowls, plates and cutlery should all be included at your executive rental.
+Your tenants shouldn’t feel the need to bring or purchase anything other than their clothing and food while staying at your property.

 Finding affordable furnishings